ropensci/suppdata/CONTRIBUTING.md

 ## (4) Write a brief unit test checking your function works

-Add something [to `tests/testthat/test-all.r`](https://github.com/willpearse/suppdata/blob/master/tests/testthat/test-all.r) to give me something to check that your package works for you, at least! :D
+Add tests to [`tests/testthat/`](https://github.com/willpearse/suppdata/blob/master/tests/testthat/) with a file of the format `test-<name of publisher>.R` (see existing tests to get started) to give the maintainers and the continuous integration services something to check that the publisher works.

 ## (5) Add publisher to list in README